What is Kaizen? I’ve heard of it, but I don’t really understand it.

 - The next step will be to identify all areas of wasted time or those steps that do not add value to the end product or goal.

-- Asking yourself “is a customer/patient/client willing to pay for that step?”
+- Then we ask, “Is a customer/patient/client willing to pay for that step?”

-- Eliminating the waste reducing unnecessary tasks, reducing the time to complete the process and adding the most value to the end user.
+- The team then looks to where and how it can Eliminate the waste, reduce unnecessary tasks, reduce the time to complete the process, and add the most value to the end user.

 - The final step of the event will then be to map out what the future state process will look like, with only necessary steps included.

-- After the Kaizen event, the new process will be documented as standard work and will be given to all remaining employees of the business.
+- After the Kaizen event, the new process will be documented as standard work and employees in all relevant departments will be trained on the new processes.

 - We will be there with you through the entire process, because we are a team.